U-BDS/bulk_RNA_seq_workshop/README.md

 (including DEG analysis, GO, WGCA, visualization etc.).
 L.I. supervised all work, reviewed all content and managed website design and deployment.

+Nilesh Kumar, PhD and Luke Potter, PhD also provided additional edits and revisions to source material.

 ## Additional credits

 In addition to U-BDS's best practices and code written by U-BDS, sections of the